 Email CustomerService@sae.org, or call 1-877-606-7323 (U.S. and Canada) or 724-776-4970 (outside US and Canada).

-Pranab Saha is an entrepreneur, co-founder, and a Principal Consultant of Kolano and Saha Engineers, Inc., an independent professional engineering and consulting company in acoustics, noise, and vibration control.
-A well-known authority on automotive noise and body interior systems, Dr. Saha has directed and participated nationally and internationally in numerous advanced noise control engineering programs and training seminars for various OEM companies and their suppliers in China, India, Mexico, and the USA.
-Dr. Saha is an active member of SAE International, ASA, ASME, ESD, INCE, NSPE, and is a contributing editor of Sound and Vibration magazine.
-He is the past Chair of the SAE Engineering Meetings Board, SAE Noise and Vibration Conference, and SAE Acoustical Materials Committee.
-He has helped develop several SAE standards in acoustics, and is a Professional Development Instructor and Lead Faculty Member of the SAE Vehicle Interior Noise Academy.
+Pranab Saha is an entrepreneur, co-founder, and a Principal Consultant of Kolano and Saha Engineers, Inc., an independent professional engineering and consulting company in acoustics, noise, and vibration.
+A well-known authority on automotive noise, body interior systems, and sound package materials, Dr. Saha has directed and participated nationally and internationally in numerous advanced noise control engineering programs and training seminars for various OEM companies and their suppliers in three different continents.
+Dr. Saha is an active member of SAE International, ASA, ASME, ESD, INCE-USA, and NSPE/MSPE.
+He is the past Chair of the SAE Engineering Meetings Board, SAE Noise and Vibration Conference, SAE Acoustical Materials Committee, and the past contributing editor of Sound and Vibration magazine.
+He has written a document on how to write an SAE technical paper, has helped develop several SAE standards in acoustics, is a Professional Development Instructor, and Lead Faculty Member of the SAE Vehicle Interior Noise Academy.
 He has presented technical papers and has organized and chaired numerous technical sessions sponsored by SAE and other professional organizations.
-Dr. Saha has also won several awards presented by SAE International, the Michigan Society of Professional Engineers, and the Engineering Society of Detroit, and has been named an SAE Master Instructor.
-Dr. Saha holds a B.S. in Mechanical Engineering from the University of Calcutta, an M.S. in Engineering Sciences from the University of Florida, and a Ph.D. in Mechanical Engineering (Acoustics Specialty) from the Georgia Institute of Technology.
+Dr. Saha has also won several awards presented by SAE International, the Michigan Society of Professional Engineers (MSPE), and the Engineering Society of Detroit (ESD).
+He is an INCE-USA Board Certified Member, a Fellow Member of SAE International and ESD, and has been named an SAE Master Instructor.
+Dr. Saha holds a Ph.D. in Mechanical Engineering (Acoustics Specialty) from Georgia Institute of Technology.

 "Relevant, realistic and informative."